 Is Yakushima realistic as a 1-night side trip from Kagoshima?
 Tight.
 The ferry alone is 1.5–4 hours each way.
 Plan 2 nights minimum for a worthwhile experience.

 How does the rain affect a Yakushima family trip?
 Heavily.
-Build a buffer day.
-Pack rain gear.
-Have an indoor backup activity (the World Heritage Center or a museum) ready.
+Build a buffer day, pack rain gear, and have an indoor backup activity (the World Heritage Center or a museum) ready.

 Are Yakushima trails dangerous for kids?
 The maintained ones (Yakusugi Land, Shiratani lower loop) are safe for kids 5+ with parents.
 Off-the-beaten-path trails require experience.